 Why?
 A few reasons:

 II.
 It is now common knowledge that people "fish" for jobs.
 If they get an offer, then they consider seriously if they would leave their current job, lifestyle, and geographic location.
 As a result of so many applicants declining offers that organizations say to themselves: Why put out a lot of effort for someone who is only casually fishing?
-We make an offer and then they decide "Nah.
+We make an offer and then the applicant decides "Nah.
 I like living near my mother-in-law in Timbuktu.
 No thanks."

 III.
 A remote hire means relocation - costs and time to settle and get up to speed productivity-wise.
 Which equals high costs and low productivity for some time.